Whether you have recently deployed a new intranet, or you’ve had one for a long time, you probably already know the cliche that content is king.

 7. Group Discussions

 As the hub of your digital workplace, your intranet should serve as the center for all work-related discussions.
 Groups provide a structure for discussions and activities and can be created to support events, teams, projects, or campaigns.
-When companies simplify access to information and collaboration, employee engagement soars.
+When companies simplify access to information and collaboration, employee engagement and digital employee experience soars.

 8. Employee Ideas